The Handbook of Tennessee Boating Laws and Responsibilities

-All vessels must have at least one wearable (Type I, II, III, or V) USCG–approved PFD (life jacket) for each person on board.
+All vessels must have at least one U.S. Coast Guard (USCG)–approved wearable (Type I, II, III, or V) personal flotation device (PFD), sometimes called life jacket, for each person on board.

-In addition to the above requirement, one Type IV (throwable) USCG–approved PFD must be on board and immediately available on vessels 16 feet or longer (except canoes and kayaks).
+In addition to the above requirement, one USCG–approved throwable (Type IV) device must be on board and immediately available on vessels 16 feet or longer (except canoes and kayaks).

 Children 12 years of age and younger must wear a USCG–approved PFD at all times while on the open deck of a recreational vessel that is not anchored, moored, or aground.

 A USCG–approved PFD must be worn by each person on board vessels being operated within specifically marked areas below dams.

 Each person on board a personal watercraft (PWC) must wear a USCG–approved PFD.

 Inflatable PFDs are not approved for PWC use, whitewater activities, or persons younger than 16 years of age.

 A ski belt may not be counted as one of the required PFDs on board your vessel.
 A ski belt may be worn while skiing, but an approved PFD for the skier must be on board the vessel.

 To be acceptable, all PFDs must be used in accordance with their USCG approval label.